shanekeenan/prog_data_analysis/README.md

-contains code for the first project - Simulating average national house prices in Ireland files associated with this work are contained in the data folder namely
+contains code for the first project - Simulating average national house prices in Ireland files associated with this work are contained in the data folder namely ``"data\\project1\\"``
--

 2. project2.jpynb -

-contains code for the second project - An analysis of paleo-present climate data.
+contains code for the second project in this module - An analysis of paleo-present climate data.
 Description the project tasks are detailed in the "Project 2 - PfDA.pdf" file in the data folder.

 all files assoicated with this project are contained with the data folder under project2.